ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 5.2.
 How To Support Multiple Codes Pages.
 -----------------------------------------

-Virtel can use two methods of EBCDIC translation and this is governed by the template or web page being displayed.
-If the page contains the embedded Virtel tag {{{SET-OUTPUT-ENCODING-UTF-8}}} than the TCT DEFUTF8 parameter is used.
+VIRTEL can use two methods of EBCDIC translation and this is governed by the template or web page being displayed.
+If the page contains the embedded VIRTEL tag {{{SET-OUTPUT-ENCODING-UTF-8}}} than the TCT DEFUTF8 parameter is used.
 If the page doesn’t contain the tag then the code pages identified by the COUNTRY parameter are used.
 (See “COUNTRY” and “DEFUTF8” parameters in the VIRTEL Installation Guide for further details).
 Code Page Support can be provided at the following levels:
 - TCT Level - This would provide Code Page translation defaults for all lines and transaction.
-Effectively a Global option for an instance of Virtel.
+Effectively a Global option for an instance of VIRTEL.
 - URL Level – This overrides the TCT default.
-- Transaction level - Code pages can be determined through the Virtel Scenario language using the SET$ ENCODING and SET$ URL-ENCODING instructions.
+- Transaction level - Code pages can be determined through the VIRTEL Scenario language using the SET$ ENCODING and SET$ URL-ENCODING instructions.

 5.2.1.
 Defining Code Pages translation defaults.